 Furthermore, if the dog has bitten and injured someone at least once before, the dog's owner may be liable for damages even if the dog is properly confined on the owner's premises.
 At Freeman & Chiartas, we have decades of experience obtaining million-dollar and multimillion-dollar verdicts and settlements for accident victims throughout West Virginia.
 We are fully prepared to prove fault in pursuit of helping your family recover the compensation you are entitled to.

-To learn more about dog bite injury claims, contact Charleston injury lawyers today.
+To learn more about dog bite injury claims, contact us online today.
 Your initial consultation will be free of charge.